Multifocal Lenses: Can They Replace Reading Glasses Forever?

 “Multifocal intraocular lenses work by splitting up the light entering the eye, providing vision for distance, intermediate, and near.
 Patients can experience a full range of vision, eliminating the need for reading glasses in many cases.”

-Graphic explaining how multifocal lenses work
+Graphic illustrating how multifocal lenses work to correct vision

 The key advantage?
 There’s no need to tilt your head or adjust your focus manually, as you would with bifocal glasses.
 Your brain does the work, seamlessly switching between distances.